HomeUpdated to 2025 tax year

 To receive the disability supplement, the person must have an approved Disability Tax Credit Certificate (Form T2201).

-What counts as working income?
+What counts as working income:

 Working income includes employment income, self-employment income, and net income from a business.